Find out what you need to do if you need more time to complete your studies.

 If you will not complete your academic program by the Program End Date in the Program of Study section of your current I-20, you must file for an Extension of Stay and receive a new I-20 with a new completion date.
 This must be done before your current I-20 expires.

-We recommend that you submit your application to ISS, 210 Talbert Hall 30–90 days before the Program End Date on your current I-20.
-Note: The earliest that we can accept your application is 90 days before the Program End Date.
+We recommend that you submit your application to ISS, 210 Talbert Hall at least 30–90 days before the Program End Date on your current I-20.
+The earliest you can apply is one semester before the Program End Date on your current I-20.

 To be eligible for an extension of stay, you must show that: